 I hope to clarify the the religionists' gross misunderstanding about the epistemology of many atheists.
 It is an ideology, they say, called scientism.
 This was the subject of my previous post, What is the Real Scientism?, where I attempted to explain the difference between scientism from a religionist's perspective, and from the perspective of those atheists who are accused of adhering to it.
 Basically, the religionist insists that scientism implies an attitude that science is the only valid form of knowledge.
 But that attitude is denied by non-religionists because it doesn't reflect what real people believe.
-I hope I am not belaboring this issue too much, but the religionist skull can be very thick, and difficult to penetrate by any thoughts or ideas that are not consistent with their own beliefs.
+I hope I am not belaboring this issue too much, but the religionist skull can be very thick, and difficult to penetrate by any thoughts or ideas that are not consistent with their own beliefs and prejudices.

 Now, after seeing what I had to say about this, Joe Hinman still disagrees with me.
 He thinks that his idea of scientism is quite correct, because he did the "analysis" that proves his point.
 He mined some quotes to back up his contention.
 Let's take a look at some of these statements from atheists (from Joe's article Scientism is as Scietism Does):